 DeVry University-Pennsylvania places among the top 20% of community colleges in Pennsylvania for:

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 65 teachers has grown by 12% over five years.
+- The teacher population of 65 teachers has stayed relatively flat over five years.

 |DeVry University-Pennsylvania||(PA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 yrs but < 4 yrs|

 |Total Faculty||65 staff||25 staff|

 |# Part-Time Students||808 students||246 students|

 |# Undergraduate Students||322 students||372 students|